gnavarro77/angular-shiro/README.md

 The `Subject` is availbale for injection under the name `subject`.

-You can make a login attempt for a Subject/user through the use of `subject` method [login(token)](http://gnavarro77.github.io/angular-shiro/docs/#/api/angularShiro.services.subject) method
+You can make a login attempt for a Subject/user through the use of `subject` method [login(token)](http://gnavarro77.github.io/angular-shiro/docs/#/api/angularShiro.services.subject)

         var token = new UsernamePasswordToken('username','password');
         subject.login(token);